 Mumps is a contagious disease spread by the mumps virus, which belongs to the paramyxovirus family.
 Symptoms include a headache, high body temperature, and fatigue at the onset.
 In most cases, it can cause major swelling in some salivary glands (parotitis), which results in puffy cheeks and an achy and swollen jaw.

-If left untreated, mumps can lead to complications like aseptic meningitis, encephalitis, and pancreatitis, among others.
+Mumps can lead to complications such as aseptic meningitis, encephalitis, and pancreatitis, regardless of treatment, though most cases are mild.
 Keep reading to learn in detail about the symptoms, causes, treatment, and prevention tips for mumps.

 Sometimes, even after being vaccinated, some people get mumps.
 However, in most cases, they lead to fewer intense symptoms and lesser complications.